-Here’s how you can quickly establish which of your accounts and passwords might have been compromised during the Guntrader hack (if you want details of the no-win-no-fee solicitor that is assembling a claim against Guntrader, click here).
+Here’s how you can quickly establish which of your accounts and passwords may have been compromised by the Guntrader hack (if you want details of the no-win-no-fee solicitor that is assembling a claim against Guntrader, click here).

 by Alex Sorisi

 Like many of you, I’ve been a member of Guntrader, both wistfully and actively, for many years.